 Day 1 – Lima

 I landed in Lima around midnight extremely groggy from my 14-hour journey and attempted to make my way towards the exit without a real clear idea of how I was going to get to my hostel.
-Thankfully, I didn’t need to think too much because there were about 6 or 7 taxi companies intently flagging me down.
+Thankfully, I didn’t need to think too much because there were about six or seven taxi companies intently flagging me down.
 I ended up paying 60 soles for a ride to Miraflores, which isn’t terrible.
 However, I would later find out that there is an airport shuttle that costs between 8 and 15 soles, so keep this in mind if you’re flying into Lima.
 And at the end of my trip, I would come to discover that Uber’s prices are almost half of the taxi rates.
 You live and learn, I suppose.
 I arrived at Hostel Puriwasi, checked in, and promptly went straight to sleep.

 A Tour Around Downtown Lima

 Six hours later, I was up and ready to see what Lima had to offer.
 I signed myself up for a free walking tour of downtown Lima, which was run by my hostel.
 Just like that, my vacation was underway.
 We took the metro (which was actually an extended bus) and headed for the city center.
 Passing through various neighborhoods, we even went under the national soccer stadium.
 Our stop was Jirón de la Unión, one of Lima’s oldest and most bustling streets.
 The street used to be an aristocratic hotspot for many decades after its construction in the 16thcentury.
 The street’s age was evident by the European-style architecture that shadowed the walkways.
 Today, it’s a very popular destination for shopping as it’s littered with high-end department stores and upscale restaurants.

 Plaza San Martin and Plaza Mayor